 As we are updating this Crowdestate review, there are over 4,000 loans listed on the secondary market.
 In our recent interview with Crowdestor’s CEO, we have learned that currently only around 4% of the entire loan book is listed on the secondary market.

-We have tested Crowdestor’s secondary market and sold two, out of four delayed projects with a discount of 10% (from the expected return) within four days.
+We have tested Crowdestor’s secondary market and sold two, out of six delayed projects with a discount of 10% (from the expected return) within four days.

 Crowdestor’s Customer Support

-We have reached out to Crowdestor several times, requesting more statistical data as well as their financial reports.
-To date, we haven’t heard back from anyone.
-We addressed our questions to various emails we could find on Crowdestor’s website without any reply.
+We have reached out to Crowdestor several times, requesting more statistical data as well as their financial reports without any success.

 If it is hard for us to get a response, it might be troublesome for new investors to get any additional information as well.